 Strict aseptic technique is mandatory.
 The vial should be shaken before use to ensure a uniform suspension.
 Prior to withdrawal, the suspension should be inspected for clumping or granular appearance (agglomeration).
 An agglomerated product results from exposure to freezing temperatures and should not be used.
-After withdrawal, inject without delay to prevent settling in the syringe.
+After withdrawal, KENALOG-40 INJECTION should be injected without delay to prevent settling in the syringe.
 Careful technique should be employed to avoid the possibility of entering a blood vessel or introducing infection.